Bette Porter

 Bette Porter is a fictional character on the Showtime television network series The L Word and its sequel The L Word: Generation Q, played by Jennifer Beals.

+Though Beals's performance was met with wide acclaim, Bette's characterization, as well as her relationship with her partner, Tina Kennard, received a more mixed response, with both fans and critics debating whether Bette reinforces positive lesbian relationships or glorifies narcissistic personality disorder, and questioning if Bette's behavioral traits would have been considered acceptable or politically correct had it been a heterosexual man in her place.

 Fictional character biography

 Before The L Word

 Bette is introduced as an affluent, Ivy League-educated lesbian of African-American and Caucasian heritage.
 She grew up in Philadelphia and was an art history major at Yale, where she began having sex with her boyfriend, Coleman.
 They both realized they were gay shortly after, with Bette developing a crush on her art history professor, Danica Palmer (Lifesize: 306).
 Eventually, she came out as a lesbian, and fell for her bisexual friend, Kelly.
 After Kelly rejected her advances, Bette grew depressed to the brink of suicide.

 After graduation, Bette moved on, and dated Alice Pieszecki briefly.
 Bette once fingered Alice while they were at the opera Lakmé (during The Flower Duet).
 Though their relationship ended when Bette cheated on Alice, the two remained close friends afterwards.

 Bette met her future partner, Tina, while Tina was on a date at the Bette Porter Gallery with her then-boyfriend Eric.
 An instant attraction formed between the two of them.
 Bette noticed Tina's right earring had fallen off, and Tina supposedly put it back on.
 Later that night, Tina returned to the gallery to retrieve the lost earring.
 Bette had kept it for her.
 While Tina was picking it from her hand, Bette kissed her.